ApophisXX/MyTimer/docs/ReadMe.txt

 MyTimerButton gives you the possibility to debounce a button, that is connected to a specific pin.
 At first you need to create an instance of your button to provide a PIN number of your board (Where the button is connected to) and a so called CoolDown time.
 (Thats the time, for the button to debounce - within that period of time the button will not detect any more toggles)

 Example: MyTimerButton Button_1(1, 45);
-Explanation: Debounce a Button named "Button_1", that is connected to PIN 1 of your board, with a time of 45 millisecons.
+Explanation: Debounce a Button named "Button_1", that is connected to PIN 1 of your board, with a time of 45 milliseconds.

 ****#### begin ####****

-This function needs to be called once in the setup() function of your code, to initialise the button if its a normal INPUT (Button connected to 5 volts).
+This function needs to be called once in the setup() function of your code, to initialize the button if its a normal INPUT (Button connected to 5 volts).
 Return: None
 Parameter: None

 ****#### beginPullUp ####****

-This function needs to be called once in the setup() function of your code, to initialise the button if its a INPUT_PULLUP (Button connected to GND).
+This function needs to be called once in the setup() function of your code, to initialize the button if its a INPUT_PULLUP (Button connected to GND).
 Return: None
 Parameter: None

 ****#### activateSnapIn ####****

 This function needs to be called once in the setup() function of your code.
-It is to activate the Snap In function of this Button for a continous mode of the function rising().
+It is to activate the Snap In function of this Button for a continuous mode of the function rising().
 Return: None
 Parameter:  unsigned long startAfter - the time after that the function starts
             int fasterSteps - after how many steps the function increases in speed